Samples from the Tests for Higher Standards in Mathematics

 TfHS Grade-Level Tests are criterion-referenced tests, developed using SC blueprints.
 The tests can be hand-scored or scored by a commercial scoring service.

 The tests were developed by experts in each subject area field in with the help of consultants from South Carolina and the nation.
-The Academic Standards and local district curriculum guides provided content objectives and vocabulary.
+The SCCCR Standards and local district curriculum guides provided content objectives and vocabulary.

 Pre-Post Testing